-The recent heatwave may have just ended, but the Met Office predicts another will be upon us in late August, and we will surely see more in years to come.
+Recent hot weather is becoming a much more regular feature of our summers and we will surely see this continue in years to come.
 Ensuring that patients stay hydrated is vital during these peak temperatures.

 For many reasons, patients in hospitals are vulnerable to dehydration, especially during long hot summer days.
 Particularly vulnerable are the elderly, as they could be totally reliant on ward staff to supply them with enough fluids.

 So, how much is ‘enough’ and what kind of drinks count as fluid?

 The amount of fluid required depends on several things including age, body temperature, environmental temperature, activity and losses due to vomiting or sickness.